WJZ-FM: HFS2

-In 2006, WHFS began to broadcast a digital subchannel signal for radios using the new HD Radio technology, and launched an all-music station named "HFS2."
+In 2006, WHFS began to broadcast a digital subchannel signal for radios using the new HD Radio technology, and launched an all-music station named "HFS2".
 The station focuses primarily on new alternative rock and indie rock, and currently has no DJs or commercials.
 On January 19, 2007, the online stream of "HFS2" was launched with the slogan "What You've Been Missing" hinting at the death of HFS music on the regular 105.7 frequency.

 On Thursday, November 1, 2007, Neci Crowder began broadcasting a midday program on HFS2.
 This marked the first time a live DJ had been heard on HFS2.

 105.7 the Fan

-On November 3, 2008, WHFS flipped to all-sports, branded as "105.7 The Fan."
+On November 3, 2008, WHFS flipped to all-sports, branded as "105.7 The Fan".
 Along with the format change came a new call sign: WJZ-FM.
 The station put Ed Norris and Rob Long in morning drive time with "The Norris & Long Show".
-Mark Viviano and Damon “Bulldog” Yoffe had a late morning program, and Bruce Cunningham and Mark Zinno hosted in early afternoons.
+Mark Viviano and Damon "Bulldog" Yoffe had a late morning program, and Bruce Cunningham and Mark Zinno hosted in early afternoons.
 Scott Garceau and Anita Marks were named to host "The Scott Garceau Show" in afternoon drive.

 WJZ-FM retained WHFS' status as the flagship radio station for Baltimore Orioles baseball and Maryland Terrapins football and men's basketball.
 The WHFS call sign landed on 1580 AM (formerly WPGC) one week later.
 Orioles broadcasts moved from WJZ-FM back to WBAL (which WHFS had replaced as flagship in 2007) in 2011.
 In 2015, WJZ-FM reacquired the broadcast rights to Orioles games from WBAL for the second time.

 Entercom ownership

 On February 2, 2017, CBS agreed to merge CBS Radio with Entercom, at the time the fourth-largest radio broadcaster in the United States; the sale was conducted using a Reverse Morris Trust so that it would be tax-free.
-While CBS shareholders retain a 72% ownership stake in the combined company, Entercom was surviving entity, separating WJZ radio (both 105.7 FM and AM 1300) from WJZ-TV.
+While CBS shareholders retained a 72% ownership stake in the combined company, Entercom was surviving entity, separating WJZ radio (both 105.7 FM and AM 1300) from WJZ-TV.
 The merger was approved on November 9, 2017, and was consummated on the 17th.

 Despite no longer sharing common ownership with WJZ-TV, the deal grants the station the right to use the call letters in perpetuity.